OrionUnix/FinLit-Lite/README.md

 FinLite is a free, open-source financial terminal built in Python, designed as a lightweight demo for portfolio analysis and market indices tracking.
 This version is optimized for deployment on Streamlit Community Cloud.

+## Explore the App

+If you'd like to see what it looks like, feel free to visit my page: [FinLit Lite App](https://finlit-lite.streamlit.app/)

 ## Features
 - **Portfolio Analysis**: Track a demo portfolio with real-time data (~5-min delay) from Yahoo Finance.
 - **Market Indices**: View major indices (US, Europe, Asia, etc.) with hourly updates and performance charts.